uwcartlab/webmapping/Chapter02/readme.md

 ### III.
 Manipulating Elements

 Part of learning to code is learning how to simplify code.
-One of the reasons Example 2.3 is so cumbersome is the sheer volume of  code required to do basic tasks.
+One of the reasons Example 2.3 is so cumbersome is the sheer volume of code required to accomplish basic tasks.
 Thankfully, JavaScript offers multiple ways of doing the same thing, and we can use these alternative methods to simplify our code, making it more efficient.

 Looking back to Example 2.3, we used a series of methods to add new rows to the table header: `createElement()`, `innerHTML`, and `appendChild()`.
 While we will continue to use some of these methods throughout the workbook, for the purposes of adding new header rows to our table, we can also use the much simpler `insertAdjacentHTML()` introduced in Example 3.2 (Example 3.4).

-###### Example 3.4: Simplified table using Javascript
+###### Example 3.4: Updating Example 2.3 to simplify creating the table using 'insertAdjacentHTML()'

     //initialize function called when the script loads function initialize(){